Armaan4477/Smart-Aquarium-Control/README.md

 - Create schedules that run on specified days of the week
 - Set start and end times for each schedule
 - Enable/disable schedules as needed
+- Conflicting schedules for the same relay/day window are rejected
+- Saved to EEPROM so they persist across restart

 #### Temporary Schedules
 - Create one-time schedules that automatically expire after execution
 - Set either start time, end time, or both
 - Each relay can have up to 2 temporary schedules at a time
-- Perfect for temporary overrides without modifying regular schedules
+- Stored in RAM (not persisted after reboot)

 ### Manual Overrides

-- Activate Switch 1 to override and enable Wave Maker and Air Pump (Relay 1 and 3)
+- Toggle Switch 1 to override and force-enable Wave Maker + Air Pump (Relay 1 and 3)
-- Activate Switch 2 to override and enable Light (Relay 2)
+- Toggle Switch 2 to override and force-enable Light (Relay 2)
+- Release the switch to remove override and return control to schedule/manual logic

+### Monitoring and Alerts

+- Startup schedule reconciliation runs once after time sync
+- Internal temperature updates every 20 seconds
+- External temperature updates every 60 seconds
+- Status checks run every second for schedule execution
+- Status-check emails are sent periodically after startup

 ## License